-Due to the slight slope on the upper side of the tooth, the edge will come in a lower position every time you sharpen the chain.
-The depth gauges, which determine how much wood the cutter will take away, should therefore be filed down at the same pace as the cutters becomes lower.
+Due to the slight slope on the top side of the tooth, the edge will come in a lower position every time you sharpen the chain.
+The depth gauges, which decide how much wood the cutter will take away, should therefore be filed down at the same pace as the cutters becomes lower.
 If you do not do this, the life of the guide bar will be short, since you have to increase the feed pressure to make the chain cut.
-If the depth gauges are filed down too much, it can lead to chain break and a poor sawing result.
+If, on the other hand, the depth gauges are filed down too much, it can lead to a poor sawing result or chain break.

 Thus, it is important that the depth gauges are kept at the right level; 0.6-0.7 mm (0.024-0.027") below the edge of the cutter is the ideal.
-You can file the depth gauges with the grinding machine, but a depth gauge setter together with a depth gauge file also works well and gives good results.
+You can file the depth gauges with a grinding machine, but a depth gauge setter together with a depth gauge file also works well and gives good results.

-Since you are always aiming for minimal take off when sharpening rip saw chains, it is sufficient if you check the depth gauges using a depth gauge setter, and file them when it is necessary.
+Since you are always aiming for minimal take off when sharpening rip saw chains, it is sufficient if you check the depth gauges, using a depth gauge setter e.g., and file them when it is necessary.
 Consequently, you do not have to file the depth gauges every time you sharpen the teeth.
-A rule of thumb is to file the depth gauges every time you have filed off 1 mm of the teeth.
+A rule of thumb is to file the depth gauges every time you have filed off 2 mm of the teeth.